ARG-NCTU/arg_ros_tools/README.md

 Fill me in please!
 Don't forget code examples:

-`cd ~/arg_navi_tools`
+`cd ~/arg_ros_tools`

 `source Docker/docker_run.sh`

-`source jupyter.sh`
+`source Docker/colab_jupyter.sh`

-copy URL like http://127.0.0.1:8888/?token=XXXXXXXXXXXXXXXX and put into browser, then you should see local jupyter notebook!
+click ctrl and the url to open browser, then you should see local jupyter notebook!

-inside jupyter notebook, click 00_core.ipynp and run all cell
+inside jupyter notebook, click .ipynp and run all cell